Need serology?

 Uno, Y., Sakuraba, H., Uehara, S., Kumano, T., Matsuno, K., Nakamura, C., Kito, G., Kamataki, T. and Nagata, R. (2009) A null allele impairs function of CYP2C76 gene in cynomolgus monkeys: a possible genetic tool for generation of a better animal model in drug metabolism.
 Drug Metab.
 Dispos.
 37:14-17.

-Specimen requirement: Buccal swab, or 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Specimen requirement: 0.2 ml whole blood in EDTA (purple top) tube, or buccal swab, or 0.2 ml fresh or frozen tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.